-• Do not overfill the engine with oil.
+- Do not overfill the engine with oil.
 Oil levels above this mark may cause engine damage.
-If the engine is overfilled, some oil must be removed from the engine by an authorized dealer.
+If the engine is overfilled, some oil must be removed from the engine by an authorized dealer. - 7.
+Put the indicator back in and ensure it is fully seated.